tek5030/lab-segmentation/lab-guide/2-implement-simple-color-based-segmentation.md

 Hints:
 - Take a look at [cv::calcCovarMatrix].
 - What is the shape of the `samples` matrix?
 Take a look at [cv::CovarFlags].
   Flags can be combined like this: `flag1|flag2`.
-  We also need to normalise the covariance matrix when using [cv::calcCovarMatrix].
+- We also need to normalise the covariance matrix when using [cv::calcCovarMatrix].
-  You can do this with the flag `COVAR_SCALE`.
+  You can do this with the flag `COVAR_SCALE`, or better still, make the covariance estimate unbiased by scaling the unormalised covariance with 1/(N-1), where N is the numer of samples.
 - Take a look at [cv::invert].

 ## 2. Implement the method `MultivariateNormalModel::computeMahalanobisDistances`